gmavr/pyneural/README.md

 ## Build Instructions

-Works only with python 2.7.
-Has been extensively used on mac os (10.12.6 and around) and ubuntu 16.04.
+Framework works only with python 2.7.
+It has been extensively used on macOS (10.13.3 and similar) and ubuntu 16.04.
 The few python package dependencies are listed in `requirements.txt`.
 It is strongly recommended for dependency isolation to use a python [virtualenv](https://virtualenv.pypa.io/en/stable/).

-Significant variations in execution speed were observed across  Ubuntu installations on very similar hardware.
-It appears that performance of numpy, even if it is the same version, varies depending on how numpy and its dependencies was compiled.
-On certain Ubuntu installations you will achieve optimum performance when you compile numpy from [source code](https://github.com/numpy/numpy) on your system.
-It appears that numpy 1.12.0 is faster than the later 1.14.0.
+You can build egg or wheel distribution package using the usual `setuptools` mechanisms.
+For building the wheel package, install `wheel` and then issue `python setup.py bdist_wheel`

 ## Testing and Correctness

 There is an extensive test suite using the python `unittest` framework.
 The full test suite can be invoked from the command line by issuing `python -m unittest discover -s pyneural/test -p "*_test.py"` from the top-level directory of the repository.
+It can also be invoked running by the packaging script `python setup.py test`

 Anything having a gradient (all discrete layers and activation functions), as well as some composite networks, has a gradient check run as part of the test suite.
 General support for gradient checks is inside `gradient_check.py`.
 The directory `samples` contains several multi-layer networks with code that trains them and shows that the loss decreases during training.

+## Build Optimizations

+Significant variations in execution speed were observed across  Ubuntu installations on very similar hardware.
+It appears that the performance of numpy, even if it is the same version, varies depending on how numpy and its dependencies were compiled.
+Numpy links against a [BLAS](http://www.netlib.org/blas/) implementation.
+On macOS that is provided by the Accelerate framework.
+On linux very efficient implementations are [OpenBLAS](http://www.openblas.net/) and for Intel CPUs the [Intel MKL](https://software.intel.com/en-us/mkl), which was made free on 2017 for certain uses.
+On certain Ubuntu installations you will achieve optimum performance when you compile numpy from [source code](https://github.com/numpy/numpy) on your system and configure it to use one of the above libraries before you build it.
+You will likely see some performance improvements if you compile OpenBLAS from sources or switch to MKL.

+On Ubuntu 16.04 Skylake Core I5 and when using large models and data it was found that using more than one threads with OpenBLAS often *slowed* execution while also consuming more CPU resources.
+With MKL that was never observed and there was always some small performance gain with more threads.
+For both libraries the shell variable `OMP_NUM_THREADS` controls the number of threads to be used.
+If you do not set it explicitly, the default is the number of CPU cores, which can result in very poor CPU utilization for OpenBLAS as explained above.
+Always tune and pass `OMP_NUM_THREADS` explicitly.
+If you have N jobs to run, it is practically always better to run N concurrent executions with one thread each than one execution with N threads.
+Intel MKL appears to be faster than OpenBLAS in the backpropagation path of RNNs.